yangl900/azure-aci-samples/function-with-container/README.md

 6. Set environment variable RESOURCE_GROUP and SUBSCRIPTION_ID for where you want the container to run.
 7. Enable "Managed Service Identity" for your function.
 This will be the identity to manage the containers.
 8. In the resource group, grant the Azure function Contributor permission (IAM tab).

+## The Note
+* In this sample the container endpoint is simply http, but you can extend to https fairly easy.
+Like this [caddy server](https://github.com/yangl900/azure-aci-samples/tree/master/caddyserver-autossl) sample.

+* The container lifetime is managed by an in-memory state for simplicity.
+A proper way is probably persist it in a local file or somewhere remotely.